LohKaiChuin/inf2003/README.md

   A prompt to enter the Password should appear

   Navigate back to the Explorer tab (CTRL + Shift + E), right click on a blank section, followed by selecting the "Sync Remote -> Local" Option to retrieve the web application files

-Instructions:

-The Environment Setup and Visual Studio Code Connection grants access to the backend database files as well as the frontend web app page files

-To run the application, access the web URI click into the link: http://35.212.180.159/

 4. Predictive Analytics